-Surgery is the preferred procedure to treat early-stage adenocarcinoma.
-Your surgical oncologist will perform surgery to treat stage I and stage II esophageal cancer.
-For later-stage esophageal cancer, we combine other forms of treatment, such as radiation therapy and chemotherapy.
-These treatments may be used to shrink the tumor before surgery can be reconsidered.
+Surgery is the preferred procedure to treat certain early-stage esophageal cancers.
+For advanced esophageal cancers, other forms of treatment, such as radiation therapy and chemotherapy, may be used to shrink the tumor before surgery can be reconsidered.
 If cancer is found in the esophagus, nearby lymph nodes are also removed during surgery to test for the presence of cancer.

-Squamous cell carcinoma cannot be treated with esophageal cancer surgery.
-At CTCA, we offer a variety of procedures such as chemotherapy and/or radiation therapy for this type of esophageal cancer.
+At Cancer Treatment Centers of America® (CTCA), we offer a variety of procedures such as chemotherapy and/or radiation therapy for this type of cancer.

 Types of surgical procedures used to treat esophageal cancer include:

-During an open esophagectomy, your surgical oncologist removes some or all of the esophagus, depending on the stage of the tumor.
+During an open esophagectomy, the surgeon removes some or all of the esophagus, depending on the stage of the tumor.
 During this type of cancer surgery, your oncologist may make incisions in the abdomen and chest or abdomen and neck.
-In some cases incisions may be made in all three of these areas.
+In some cases, incisions may be made in all three of these areas.
 The placement of incisions depends on the location of the cancer.

 Minimally invasive esophagectomy

 If the affected area is small, a minimally invasive esophagectomy may be performed instead of an open esophagectomy.
 This procedure is performed by making a few small incisions instead of one or two larger incisions.
-During this type of surgery for esophageal cancer, your surgical oncologist uses a laparoscope (long tube with small camera attached to the end) to help guide removal of the esophagus.
+During this type of surgery, the surgical oncologist uses a laparoscope (long tube with small camera attached to the end) to help guide removal of all of part of the esophagus.
 Once part or the entire esophagus is removed, the remaining esophagus will be connected.
 If the entire lower portion of the esophagus is removed, the remaining esophagus will be connected to the stomach.

 Endoscopic mucosal resection

-We perform endoscopic mucosal resection (EMR), a minimally invasive procedure, to remove very early stage cancer in the esophagus.
-In some cases, it can be used during the diagnosis process.
+We perform endoscopic mucosal resection (EMR), a minimally invasive procedure, to remove very early-stage cancer in the esophagus.
+In some cases, it may be used during the diagnosis process.
 During an EMR, a thin tube (endoscope) is inserted down the throat.
-The endoscope will have instruments attached to the end that will remove the tumor.
+The endoscope has instruments attached to the end that are designed to remove the tumor.